“Out of Your Mind” was a TEDxJacksonville Salon on mental health for the Northeast Florida community.

 — Susan Leach, M. Ed., CAGS, Supervisor, School Psychology & School Social Work, Duval County Public Schools

-Help us create more events like “Out of Your Mind” and keep the conversations going by clicking here to donate.
+Help us create more events like “Out of Your Mind” and keep the conversations going!

 Author: Becka Lee Gruber